Of Fort Mifflin

 Conditions at Fort Mifflin were poor, as was the case with many military prisons used during the Civil War.
 The casemates were poorly-ventilated and damp.
 The barracks lacked sufficient windows (many of the window sashes were rotten) or working fireplaces.
 Foul smells emanated from the moat which was clogged with rotting vegetable matter.
 Diseases such as typhoid and dysentery affected prisoners and guards stationed at the Fort alike.
 Throughout the Union and Confederacy over 56,000 prisoners died, mostly due to unsanitary conditions, overcrowding, and lack of adequate food and water.

 After the war there was some local interest in modernizing Fort Mifflin to offer additional protection to Philadelphia.
 The Corps of Engineers constructed a large Gunpowder Magazine in 1867.
-Work also began on a concrete and earth battery, known today as the High Battery, to the east of the Fort, as well as a casemate for firing torpedoes into the Delaware.
+Work also began on a concrete and earth battery, known today as the High Battery, to the west of the Fort, as well as a casemate for detonating torpedoes in the Delaware.
 The Torpedo Casemate was completed in 1876; however the High Battery was never finished.

 During World War I, Fort Mifflin was not garrisoned by a large cache of troops, nor did it see combat.
 Nevertheless, the Fort played a vital role in serving Philadelphia’s home front efforts during the conflict.